-Mean Length Mortality Estimator (MLZ) is a non-equilibrium-based method developed by Gedamek & Hoening (2006) to analyse time-series of mean length.
-This method expands upon the estimator of Beverton and Holt (1956), which estimates total mortality (Z) from a single observation of mean length.
+The Mean Length Mortality Estimator (MLZ) is a non-equilibrium-based method developed by Gedamek and Hoening (2006) to analyse the time-series of the mean length.
+This method expands upon the estimator of Beverton and Holt (1956), which estimates the total mortality (Z) from a single observation of mean length.
 The development of the MLZ method was motivated by the ability to relax the equilibrium assumptions of the Beverton-Holt method.
-The aim of the development of this non-equilibrium method is for the estimation of total mortality.
-A historical series of mortality rates are determined from a time-series of mean length, and the timing of the changes in mortality is estimated using optimization methods.
-The MLZ method has been used as proxy reference points for MSY to determine overfishing status, for instance, if $F/F{MSY} > 1$ (Huynh, 2016).
+The aim of developing this non-equilibrium method is to estimate the total mortality.
+A historical series of mortality rates are determined from a time series of mean length, and the timing of the changes in mortality is estimated using optimisation methods.
+The MLZ method has been used as a proxy reference point for MSY to determine the overfishing status, for instance, if F/F{MSY} > 1 (Huynh, 2016).